superhitech/shtops/FREEPBX_AMI_TROUBLESHOOTING.md

 cat /etc/asterisk/manager_additional.conf

 # These files are included by manager.conf
-# If they exist and have conflicting settings, they might override your config
+# If they exist and define the same AMI username again, the later definition wins
+# and can override the permit/deny ACLs.
 ```

 ## Common Issues